You are currently viewing The Butcher’s Wish for His Secret Child

 A Wish Come True

-Finally, and only after his deathbed plea, and after Toy Wing’s sons posted a $5,000 bond, Tai Yeot was allowed to come.
+Finally, and only after his deathbed plea, and after Toy Wing’s son Henry posted a $5,000 bond, Tai Yeot was allowed to come.
 But only on a six-month visitor’s visa.

 A year later, Tai Yeot and her three under-21-year-old children – a son and two daughters, were finally granted permanent resident status allowing them to immigrate to the United States.
 (Her husband, two married daughters and their families came years later.)

 Toy Wing died not long after, on January 18, 1970 – just 10 days shy of his 73rd birthday.
-There was a grand funeral procession through Chinatown, which included his paper sons, the five Farmer John men, their marching band, and many others.
+There was a grand funeral procession through Chinatown, which included his paper sons, the two Farmer John men, a marching band, and many other friends and family.

 His wife Nguey Sum would live another nine years, and died at the age of 82.